atinymelon/differ-monogame/README.md

 ## What is differ-cs?

 A port of the original differ for Haxe (https://github.com/underscorediscovery/differ).
 The port is (where possible) a one-to-one mapping, with a few changes to the API (no more out parameters).
-This is a [Separating Axis Theorom](http://en.wikipedia.org/wiki/Hyperplane_separation_theorem) collision library for C# games, intended for use in Unity.
+This is a [Separating Axis Theorom](http://en.wikipedia.org/wiki/Hyperplane_separation_theorem) collision library for C# games, intended for use in MonoGame.

 ----

-## Facts
+## Details

-- Supports polygons, circles, and rays currently.
+- Supports polygons, circles, and rays currently
-- 2D only (for now).
+- 2D only
-- Includes a simple drawing interface for debugging shapes (Not in my port, in the original)
-- **COLLISION ONLY.** No physics here.
-By design :)
+- **COLLISION ONLY.** No physics
-- Contributions welcome
+- Project is a .net core library

 ##Quick look